 As a professional program in a research institution, the School of Information recognizes both the value of practical engagement and the value of research-oriented activities.
 Drawing on the substantial backgrounds of our faculty as research scholars and mentors, UMSI offers an opportunity for master's students to spend part of their second year at UMSI writing a master's thesis.

 If selected to write a thesis, you have the opportunity to work closely with a faculty advisor, explore original research questions and apply the tools of information science to generate new knowledge.
 The exact nature of the project is worked out by you and the faculty member(s).
 It may be a collaborative project, but you are expected to make an independent contribution.
 Successful completion of a thesis earns a designation on your final transcript.
-The two independent-study courses for thesis research, if passed successfully, count as six credits of course electives within your overall UMSI program requirements.
+The two independent-study courses for thesis research, if passed successfully, satisfy the mastery course requirement within the MSI program.

 Academic-track students considering application to further degrees, such as a Ph.D. program.
 The thesis option provides an opportunity to get first-hand experience in substantive research.
 It is an excellent way to gain skills and insight into the academic process and can assist in making the decision to pursue a further degree where a dissertation is required.

 Professional-track students planning to conduct or evaluate research upon completion of their master's degree.
 Many positions within the information science profession are research-intensive and benefit from the mastery of methodology.
 The thesis provides a cohesive opportunity to develop those skills and will generate an impressive addition to a job-seeker's portfolio.

 The list below outlines the necessary steps and timeline for the thesis program in the academic year.
 Email questions to firstname.lastname@example.org.

 Master's Thesis Option Program Timeline

 - In the week before faculty advising begins, student attends an MTOP Information Session presented by the MSI Program Director.